The Astroger Webpages

 Trajectories of three Newtonian particles numerically integrated using Mathcad Prime 1.0.

-"Nonlinear Dynamics Using Mathcad Prime 1.0" is the title of a presentation that I recorded at PTC World Headquarters in Needham, Massachusetts on March 15, 2011 -- for viewing at the PlanetPTC Virtual Mathcad Event held on April 14, 2011.
+"Nonlinear Dynamics Using Mathcad Prime 1.0" was the title of a presentation that I recorded at PTC World Headquarters in Needham, Massachusetts on March 15, 2011 -- for viewing at the PlanetPTC Virtual Mathcad Event held on April 14, 2011.

 But in fact the figure is the result of integrating numerically the trajectories of three massive particles obeying the three highly-nonlinear, second-order, ordinary differential equations embodied in Newton's universal law of gravitation.